Looking for the best liveaboards in Egypt? Keep on reading as in this article, we break down and compare the best liveaboard boats out there.

 Choosing a liveaboard in Egypt needs careful consideration.
 There are many incredible liveaboards in the area, you just need to find one with the right itinerary.
 A few of our top liveaboard picks are the Amelia Discovery if you’re looking for a budget-friendly option in Egypt.
 If you don’t mind splurging a bit, the My Odyssey and My Blue are great options.

 Egypt Liveaboard Diving Highlights

-Naturally, this makes liveaboards one of the best ways to explore its depths in its entirety.
+Naturally, this makes liveaboards one of the best ways to explore their depths in their entirety.

 With Red Sea liveaboards, you can spend a week exploring the full range of iconic dive sites from north to south, experiencing wreck dives, and glimpsing rare species in their natural habitat.